dbonates/dir/README.md

 While on a directory, fire the app with parameter `-s` and an alias.
 Then, it will be as an alias on your shell as soon as you refresh your `~/.bash_profile` file.

+So, if you fire this command:

+`dir -s project`

+Your current directory will be saved with the `project` alias.
+Later, you just need to type `project` and you will be there.

 ### Instalation:

 Just download the latest binary from releases page and drop it into the `/usr/local/bin/` and you're ready to go.